 TNC’s California Oceans Program has supported and partnered with researchers at the Pfleger Institute of Environmental Research (PIER) to develop and test a new fishing gear to that can effectively decrease bycatch in California’s swordfish fishery.

 In September 2019, federal fishery managers at the Pacific Fishery Management Council finally voted to authorize use of the new gear off the coasts of California and Oregon, giving fishermen a new opportunity to increase our domestic catch of swordfish, while protecting wildlife like whales and sea turtles.

 With this new gear authorized for use off the U.S. west coast, it’s time to explore scaling such bycatch solutions to the global fisheries that supply the majority of our swordfish.
 We’re bringing the gear more than 5,000 miles away to Chile, a swordfish fishery with 35 times more fishing vessels than California, posing a significantly greater threat to sea turtles.

-These satellite tags will track the movements of individual swordfish for up to 30 days, helping us predict when and where they will interact with other marine species that need protection.
+The research involves using satellite tags to track the movements of individual swordfish for up to 30 days, helping us predict when and where they will interact with other marine species that need protection.

-Patricia Zarate, Senior Fisheries Researcher and Head of the Highly Migratory Species Project at IFOP, celebrates the first successful tagging event with Damian.
+Patricia Zarate, Senior Fisheries Researcher and Head of the Highly Migratory Species Project at IFOP, celebrates the first successful tagging event with industry partner Damian Chapman.
 Three swordfish were tagged over the course of the research trip.